On the Complexity of Extending Storylines: Abstract

 \section{Abstract}

-Storyline layouts visualize temporal interactions by drawing each character as an $x$-monotone curve and enforcing that the participants of every meeting form a contiguous vertical group.
-We study a drawing extension variant in which a layout of a sub-storyline is fixed and has to be extended by inserting missing characters while preserving all meeting constraints.
-We minimize the \emph{local crossing number} $\chi$, i.e., the maximum number of crossings along any single character.
-We prove that the problem is \W[1]-hard parameterized by the number $k$ of inserted characters plus the maximum number $\sigma$ of active characters, in \XP\ parameterized by $\sigma$ and in \FPT\ parameterized by~$\sigma+\chi$.
+Storyline layouts visualize temporal interactions by drawing each character as an x-monotone curve and enforcing that the participants of every meeting form a contiguous vertical group.
+We study a drawing extension variant in which a layout of a sub-storyline is fixed and has to be extended by inserting $k$ missing characters while adhering to all meeting constraints.
+We consider two optimization objectives: minimizing the number of additional crossings introduced to complete the storyline, and minimizing the maximum number of crossings incurred by any single character.
+For both variants, we analyze the parameterized complexity with respect to the natural parameter $k$ representing the size of the missing information, as well as additional structural parameters such as the number of characters $\sigma$ per time instant and the number of meetings $\mu$ involving missing characters.
+We contribute a broad collection of results, most of them tight, drawing a nearly complete picture of the complexity landscape of these extension problems.